ga-curriculum/data-pipelines-and-workflow-orchestration/microlesson-01/README.md

 By the end of this course, you will be able to:

--   ✅ Understand the fundamental concepts of data pipelines and workflow orchestration.
+- ✅ **Explain** the role and importance of data management in AI projects, emphasizing its strategic necessity and impact on outcomes.
--   ✅ Design data pipelines that are scalable, reliable, and maintainable.
--   ✅ Implement data pipelines using industry-standard tools and technologies.
--   ✅ Orchestrate complex workflows with tools like Apache Airflow, Prefect and others.
--   ✅ Optimize data pipelines for performance and efficiency.
+- ✅ **Identify** key challenges in managing data for AI projects, including aspects like data volume, variety, velocity, quality, labeling, security, and versioning.
--   ✅ Monitor and troubleshoot data pipelines effectively.
+- ✅ **Apply** strategies for data governance, quality management, security, and scalability by leveraging appropriate frameworks, processes, and techniques.
+- ✅ **Analyze** the stages of the data lifecycle, detailing considerations and best practices at each stage for effective data management.
+- ✅ **Compare and contrast** various data repositories (e.g., Data Warehouse, Data Lake, Data Mesh) to evaluate their architectures, use cases, benefits, and challenges.
--   ✅ Apply best practices for building and managing data pipelines.
+- ✅ **Propose** actionable improvements by integrating best practices for data management in AI projects, ensuring scalability, compliance, and efficiency.

 -----